YUME permission model

 - Editing auth_keys.meta is the recommended way to manage permissions.
 The server’s interactive

 --uimode is brittle around per-key permissions; it’s documented but you’ll have a smoother time with a JSON editor. - Reload after edits.
-The meta file is read at server startup.
-Changes take effect on
+Regular, operator, admin, and policy stores are immutable runtime snapshots.
+Use the authenticated reload operation where available, or

-systemctl restart yumed.
-Hot reload is on the post-1.1 roadmap. - Application codecs.
+systemctl restart yumed; a failed reload preserves the previous complete snapshot. - Application codecs.
 Codec permissions are intentionally narrower than

 allow_local_ip: they only enable named protocol-aware codecs listed inallow_codecs.
 The Monero built-in validates allowed wallet RPC paths/methods and reconstructs HTTP only to a loopback backend configured by--monero-rpc-backend. - Native service streams.

 allow_servicesis for embedded C ABI users and is intentionally separate fromallow_local_ip,control_full,allow_codecs, and exec.
-A service stream opens only when the server config lists the service, the connected key metadata lists the same service, and the embedding process registered it withyume_server_register_service. - Revoke a key.
+For a normally authorized key, a service stream opens only when the server config lists the service, the key metadata lists the same service, and the embedding process registered it withyume_server_register_service.
+The separately configured preauth tier follows the narrower rules above. - Revoke a key.
 Remove the public-key block from

 authorized_keys.
 The meta entry can stay; it’ll be ignored. - Audit.
 Startup logs

 auth policy <permissions summary>for any key that has a non-empty meta entry.
 Runyumed --auth-keys ... --keys-listto dump all configured keys with their aliases. - CI/scripted setup.
-Generate fingerprints with
+Use

 Security posture summary